Northwest Territories: Public transit

 Yellowknife Transit is the public transportation agency in the city, and is the only transit system within the Northwest Territories.

 Air

 Yellowknife Airport is the largest airport in the territory in terms of aircraft movements and passengers.
 It is the gateway airport to other destinations within the Northwest Territories.
 As the airport of the territory capital, it is part of the National Airports System.
 It is the hub of multiple regional airlines.
-Major airlines serving destinations within Northwest Territories include Buffalo Airways, Canadian North, First Air, North-Wright Airways.
+Major airlines serving destinations within Northwest Territories include Buffalo Airways, Canadian North, North-Wright Airways.